DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-02-25-user-research-round-11-findings.md

 - 4 Universities
 - 5 SCITTs, two of whom were national providers
-- Of the 9, 3 were taking part in the private beta in Leeds.
-6 were new to the service
+- Of the 9, 3 were taking part in the private beta in Leeds, and 6 were new to the service

 Sessions were conducted remotely, via MS Teams.
 Each lasted no longer than 1 hour.